JacksonKuo/blog/_posts/2024-11-17-okta-session-theft.markdown

 # Cookies

-Google Chrome (macOS) cookies are stored in an encrypted SQLite database with the key saved in the keychain [^2] [^3].
-Unencrypted cookies can still be fetched by attaching a remote chrome debugger [^4] [^5].
-This technique requires existing Chrome browsers to be restarted with the `--remote-debugging-port` flag.
+Google Chrome (macOS) cookies are stored in an encrypted SQLite database with the key saved in the keychain.[^2] [^3] Unencrypted cookies can still be fetched by attaching a remote chrome debugger.[^4] [^5] This technique requires existing Chrome browsers to be restarted with the `--remote-debugging-port` flag.

 * `killall Google\ Chrome`
 * `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-allow-origins="*" --remote-debugging-port=9222 --user-data-dir="/Users/<user>/Library/Application Support/Google/Chrome" --restore-last-session --profile-directory=Default`